RichardPar/PDP2011_Zync7010/docs/xu-networking-plan.md

-# Bring up XU networking via a PS-side "virtual ESP32" bridge
+# XU networking via a PS-side "virtual ESP32" bridge

+*Design, bring-up, and the two bugs that had to be found.
+Working on hardware.*

 ## Context